List of Marvel Comics characters: B: Other versions

-In Venom (Vol. 4)'s "Venom Beyond" arc, Earth-616's Eddie Brock and Dylan Brock are sent to Earth-1051, a universe whose variant of Eddie committed suicide while Anne Weying became Venom.
+In Venom (Vol. 4)'s "Venom Beyond" arc, Earth-616's Eddie Brock and Dylan Brock are sent to Earth-1051, a universe whose version of Eddie committed suicide while Anne Weying became Venom.
 Anne eventually became mysteriously pregnant and gave birth to a son named Dylan.
 However, Dylan fell under the sway of the dark god Knull and was corrupted into his apostle, Codex.
 Under Knull's influence, Dylan conquered the Earth using a horde of cloned symbiotes but was ultimately defeated when his Earth-616 counterpart severed his connection to Knull.
-In Death of the Venomverse, the Earth-1051 version of Dylan—erroneously drawn as a child—dons Mac Gargan's cast-off Virus armour to aid his Anne in fighting the Earth-616 incarnation of Carnage, who had attained godhood and was travelling the Multiverse killing variants of Venom.
+In Death of the Venomverse, the Earth-1051 version of Dylan—erroneously drawn as a child—dons Mac Gargan's cast-off Virus armour to aid his Anne in fighting the Earth-616 incarnation of Carnage, who had attained godhood and was travelling the Multiverse killing versions of Venom.
 However, Dylan was fatally injured by Carnage, surviving just long enough to send the surviving Venoms back to their home dimensions.

-In Carnage: Black, White & Blood #4, a version of Earth-1051's Dylan who had been taken over by the Carnage symbiote is introduced, seeking revenge on a variant of the Earth-616 version of Dylan.
+In Carnage: Black, White & Blood #4, a version of Earth-1051's Dylan who had been taken over by the Carnage symbiote is introduced, seeking revenge on another version of Dylan.
 This Carnage-ized Codex almost succeeds in killing Dylan, but is defeated using his King in Black powers.

-In Extreme Venomverse #3, a female cavewoman variant of Dylan named Dilann is introduced.
+In Extreme Venomverse #3, a female cavewoman version of Dylan named Dilann is introduced.
 Exiled from her tribe due to being seen as cursed, she bonded to the Venom symbiote to become the Black Fang and was eventually recruited by Anne to help fight the Carnage of Earth-616.
-However, Dilann was ultimately slain.
+However, Dilann was ultimately killed.

 Broker

 The Broker is a character appearing in American comic books published by Marvel Comics.
-The character–created by writers Dan Abnett and Andy Lanning, and artist Jim Cheung–made his first appearance in Force Works vol. 1 #15 (July 1995).
+The character–created by writers Dan Abnett and Andy Lanning, and artist Jim Cheung–made his first appearance in Force Works #15 (July 1995).